soapjs/soap/README.md

 }
 ```

-### Repository and RepositoryImpl
+### Repository and BaseRepository

 Repositories are components that perform operations on databases.
 They typically use one data context (i.e., database client or specific table), mapper, and query builder.
-Repositories should handle all data-related logic but not business logic (exceptions may include decisions like caching data). `RepositoryImpl` contains basic implementations and is tailored to using a single data context.
-If you need custom (dedicated) methods, parameters, or want to use multiple contexts, such as for aggregation, you should write your own implementation, perhaps by extending `RepositoryImpl`.
+Repositories should handle all data-related logic but not business logic (exceptions may include decisions like caching data). `BaseRepository` contains basic implementations and is tailored to using a single data context.
+If you need custom (dedicated) methods, parameters, or want to use multiple contexts, such as for aggregation, you should write your own implementation, perhaps by extending `BaseRepository`.
 Below are examples of setting up a repository and creating custom ones.

 ```typescript
 // Example repository abstract class (or interface)